gsmainclusivetechlab/token-docs/docs/manual/quickguide.md

 ### Delete Account

-**All accounts are deleted every day at 0 AM**, but if user made one operation on showcase, that account will be deleted after five seconds since the user closes the tab.
+**All accounts are deleted every day at 0 AM**, but if user made one operation on showcase, that account will be deleted after **sixty seconds** since the user closes the tab.

 ### Agent/Merchant Simulation